-If this is your first time building an eCommerce store, you might find that it’s helpful to read through the reviews left by other customers into the payment processors available.
+If this is your first time building an ecommerce store, you might find that it’s helpful to read through the reviews left by other customers into the payment processors available.
 This will help you to figure out which tools are most likely to give you the best results.

-Step 8: Get Ready for Google
+How to Start an Online Clothing Store – Step 8: Get Ready for Google

 Now that all of your clothing items are listed on your online clothing store, and you know what you’re going to be doing about credit cards and online payments, you can start to make sure that customers will be able to find items online.
 Selling clothes online doesn’t have to be a complicated experience.
 However, making sure that your customers find and fall in love with your brand isn’t always easy.

 Fortunately, you can start simple, by optimizing your store for Google and the other search engines.
 Many online store builders comer with SEO tools built-in.
 Alternatively, if you’re using something like WordPress to design your store, you can add integrations like Yoast to check your SEO.